Spectacular, airy and light mango mousse cake made with fresh mango. A cake bursting with flavor, refreshing and rather easy to make.

 - Place the mixture into the refrigerator until only slightly set (not too long).
 In the meantime, beat the heavy cream until stiff.
-Carefully fold the cream into the mixture.
+Then, carefully fold the cream into the mixture.

 - Adjust the taste with more sifted icing sugar or lemon, if necessary.
 Pour the mango mousse on the cake slice inside the baking ring.
 Place the second cake slice on top.

 - Remove from the heat and wait for 1 minute.
-Carefully, pour the mango mixture onto the cake.
+Then, carefully pour the mango mixture onto the cake.
 Let cool for about 5 minutes, then transfer the mango mousse cake to the refrigerator.